 To date, we have profiled the mRNA sets present in 71 soybean and Arabidopsis seed compartments from preglobular- to early maturation-stage seeds.
 All GeneChip data are stored in this web-based database.
 Under the Soybean GeneChip Experiments and Arabidopsis GeneChip Experiments sections on top, we created the built-in analysis tools to allow the user to not only browse the database by probe identification, gene ontology, and functional category, but also compare gene activity in different seed compartments during development.

 Besides GeneChip experiments, we used next-generation high-throughput sequencing technology to profile soybean whole seed mRNAs from five developmental stages, 40 seed region and sub-region mRNAs captured by LCM, and seed cotyledon mRNAs from maturation through germination.
-Click here to learn more and access the datasets along with user-friendly Excel data summary files.
+To learn more and access the datasets along with user-friendly Excel data summary files, choose the experiment: RNA-Seq and GeneChip.

 To understand what other factors, such as epigenetic events and small RNAs, may contribute to soybean seed development, we characterized DNA methylation changes during soybean seed development and small RNA profiles in 40 different seed region and sub-regions during soybean seed development.
 All datasets are submitted to NCBI Gene Expression Omnibus.
 We included all datasets with GEO links under Datasets & Resources section on top.
 Click the text below to access other resources that we provided for the soybean community: